-Sexual Violence Across Mexican Cultures

-UGS 302; Unique 62455

-Mon. & Wed.
-12:30 - 2:00 PM, Room: MAI 220B
+Sexual Violence Across Mexican Cultures UGS 302; Unique 62510 Mon. & Wed.
+12:30 - 2:00 PM, Room: MAI 220D Spring 2017

-Spring 2015

-Dr. Gloria González-López Office telephone: (512) 232-6343

-Liberal Arts Building (CLA) 3.504 gloria@austin.utexas.edu

-Office hours: Mon. & Wed.
+Dr. Gloria González-López Office telephone: (512) 232-6343 Liberal Arts Building (CLA) 3.504 gloria@austin.utexas.edu Office hours: Mon. & Wed.
 3:00 - 4:00 PM, by appointment only.
 Besides regular office hours, appointments can be scheduled at other mutually agreeable times.

+Teaching Assistant: Brandon A. Robinson

+Email: barobinson@utexas.edu

+Sociology Department, CLA Building, 2nd Floor, Suite 2.404C.
+Appointments will be scheduled at mutually agreeable times 72 hours in advance.
+Schedule the appointment with the Teaching Assistant via email.

 This course will examine different forms and expressions of sexual violence (such as rape of women and children, sexual harassment of immigrant men, among others) within and across Mexican cultures.
 The subject matter of this course is very sensitive.
-The material and discussions require that students maintain a mature and respectful demeanor.
+The material and discussions require that students maintain a mature, respectful, and professional demeanor.
 The major objective of this course is to help students develop a critical sociological perspective and a feminist understanding of the ways nuanced and disguised but also extreme and cruel expressions of sexual violence have been socially constructed within and across patriarchal Mexican cultures on both sides of the U.S.-Mexico frontera for more than five centuries.
-We will also examine the ways in which gender, class, race-ethnicity, legal status, sexuality, and multiple forms of discrimination (including but not limited to homophobia, biphobia and transphobia) have shaped the lives of girls, boys, women, men, and their families.
-Lastly, we will discuss how women, men, and their families have responded to these experiences, examining strategies of resistance and instances of victimization, and exploring their sexuality expressions along a continuum of sexual violence and complex experiences of human resilience.
+We will also examine the ways in which gender, class, raceethnicity, legal status, sexuality, and multiple forms of discrimination (including but not limited to homophobia, biphobia and transphobia) have shaped the lives of girls, boys, women, men, human beings who may not identify with any of those categories, and their families.
+Lastly, we will discuss how these individuals, their families and communities have responded to these experiences, examining strategies of resistance and instances of victimization, and exploring their sexuality expressions along a continuum of sexual violence and complex experiences of human resilience.